 - Don’t ask a lesbian couple who the “man” is in the relationship

-- Don’t refuse to call a trans person by his/her preferred pronoun or name.
+- Don’t refuse to call a trans person by his/her/their preferred pronoun or name.

 - Don’t assume that all people from the Middle East are Arabs (see: Persians, Turks, Pashtuns, Kurds, etc.).